“Everything changes, but nothing changes.”

 When she started hanging out with boys herself they were tattooed, boy-racing idiots complete with sexual urges, drugs and … knives.

-The thing is that this story was set 40 years ago in the late 70s.
-The girl, of course, was ‘yours truly’.
-The trans reading material was about a Tom Boy called George from Enid Blyton’s Famous Five, the gender fluid musical genius, David Bowie.
+The thing is that this story was set fifty years ago in the late 70s.
+The girl of course was yours truly.
+The transgender reading material was about a Tom Boy called George from Enid Blyton’s Famous Five, the gender fluid musical genius, David Bowie.
 The boyfriends, well they were just bad boy experiments.
 And yes there were knives … even then.
-“Everything changes, but nothing changes.”

-Wouldn’t your style of parenting depend on the nature of the child, their physical and mental abilities for their age, the presence of danger, and a myriad of ‘other’ influences?
+Wouldn’t your style of parenting depend on the nature of the child, their physical and mental abilities, the level of natural intelligence, their schooling, the presence of danger, and a myriad of other influences?
 Any style of leadership (and this is the nature of parenting after all) is dependent on the situation that the parent finds themselves in.

-When we spot a parent chastising their child in the supermarket – who is screaming hysterically – what do we think?
+When we spot the parent chastising their child in the supermarket – who is screaming hysterically – what do we think?
 We don’t know what has gone on immediately before, nor do we know any of the other circumstances surrounding the situation.
-Yet we infer using our own experiences and knowledge to label the parenting on the unfolding scenario.
+We infer using our own experiences, knowledge and label the parenting on the unfolding scenario.

 If you had to slap a label on your parenting style, what would it be?
-There are plenty to choose from, from attachment, to out-sourcing and free range to French – and now there’s Caroline’s suggestion.
-We are not convinced that any one of them works in any given situation unless the circumstances are ‘just’ right.
+We have heard there are plenty to choose from, from attachment to out-sourcing and free range to French – and now Caroline’s suggestion.
+I’m not so sure that any one of them works in any given situation unless the circumstances are ‘just’ right.

-In conclusion, we dislike the idea of adopting any prescriptive parenting model because when a situation changes we have to adapt our style.
-Remember that it is the nature of evolution for there to be Parent – Offspring conflict, and therefore, the species will continue to fight whatever is the perceived status quo.
+In conclusion, we dislike the idea of adopting a prescriptive parenting model because when a situation or circumstance changes we have to adapt our style.
+Remember that it is the nature of evolution for there to be Parent – Offspring conflict, and therefore, the species will continue to fight the status quo.